Adana Half Marathon

 Adana Half Marathon (Adana Kurtuluş Yarı Maratonu) is an IAAF international athletic event that takes place in Adana annually since 2011.
-The marathon is organized the first Sunday following January 5, the independence day of Adana.
-Master Men, Master Women and Wheelchair competitions, as well as 4 km Public Run are held during the event.
+The marathon is organized the first Sunday following January 1st.
+21K Master Men, 21K Master Women, 10K Men, 10K Women, as well as 4 km Public Run are held during the event.
+10 age categories are also awarded at the 21K and 10K competitions from 35-39 to 80+.